cnkown/dsp-docs/README.md

 # dsp
-this repository is guide of DSP documents
+This repository is mainly used to archive all DSP-related manuals and development guide books; however, no code is submitted